fransimo/esta-en-todos-nosotros/content_book/docs/about/_index.md

 [Website](https://fransimo.info) | [Email](mailto:contact@fransimo.info) | Tel: +34 655384230

-This new stage of my journey is focused on the search for a connection between art, healing (magic), and technology, with the aim of integrating and expressing these disciplines in an artistic way.
+This stage of my journey focuses on connecting art, healing (magic), and technology, integrating these disciplines to create meaningful artistic expressions.

-In the realm of healing, I have explored Tantra, channeling, and various self-awareness therapies, undertaking since 2019 comprehensive training that encompasses techniques such as craniosacral biodynamics, Reiki, and Tameana.
-These experiences are complemented by workshops focused on sexual healing and energy work, significantly contributing to the development of my practice as a healer.
+Since 2019, I have explored healing practices like Tantra, channeling, craniosacral biodynamics, Reiki, and Tameana, alongside workshops on energy and sexual healing, forming a foundation for my work as a healer.

-In art, my research addresses themes of live, identity, memory, and privacy, explored through multiple international exhibitions and collaborative projects.
-My artistic practice incorporates diverse media, ranging from photography, books, and zines to video and transmedia projects.

-My technological experience applied to art includes leading initiatives that integrate innovative digital platforms, such as mobile applications and real-time interactive exhibitions.
-These projects have fostered dialogues between the human and the virtual, connecting global communities through shared images and narratives.
+In art, my projects span themes of life, identity, memory, and privacy, using photography, video, books, fanzines, and transmedia. _Art is plastic thought.
+A swing between ideas and aesthetics.
+The beauty of a piece is a chasm in the walls of the cavern.
+If while creating it vibrates, the wave would find its chords and it will shake the world._

-In the professional sphere, I have worked for over 26 years as a software engineer in multinational companies, leading the implementation of global technological solutions with international teams in highly competitive markets.
+I also bring 26 years of experience as a software engineer in multinational companies, implementing global technological solutions and leading international teams.
+My technological work in art includes interactive exhibitions and digital platforms that foster connections between the human and the virtual.

 The core of my journey is to deepen and intertwine these disciplines, creating a unique language that seeks to evoke healing and the expansion of consciousness through art.

 <--->

 {{< figure src="fran_simo.jpg" alt="Unity Labs" class="text-rigth" >}}